bgswaroop/django-corey-schafer/README.md

 In the base html template add the line `{% load crispy_forms_tags %}` and style the forms by using `{{ form|crispy }}` in the corresponding html template.

+#### Part 7: Login and Logout System

+Instead of writing our own views, we now use the Django inbuilt views for login and logout.
+To do this we need to import `django.contrib.auth.views` by providing appropriate path to the html template.
+For instance, we can modify the `urls.py` project file with the following lines:

+    from django.contrib.auth import views as auth_views
+    path('login/', auth_views.LoginView.as_view(template_name='users/login.html'), name='login'),

+We can change the default behaviour of login view, by setting a few globals.
+For example, the login view redirects the users to their profile page upon successful creation.
+We can change this by instead redirecting users to the `blog-home` page, by appending the following code snippet to the `settings.py` file:

+    LOGIN_REDIRECT_URL = 'blog-home'

+When users try to access certain pages that require authentication, then such views can be decorated using the built-in decorator `from django.contrib.auth.decorators import login_required` Note that, we will have to also change the default route for the log-in page in this decorator.
+This can be achieved by setting the global variable in the `settings.py` file:

+    LOGIN_URL = 'login'

 ---